Lighting 103: Prerequisites and Supplies

 You're Gonna Need Some Gels

-Rather than buying 20x24" single gel sheets, you'll get a lot more practical useability at first out of smalls-sized packets of the most useful gels.
+My recommendation is that speedlight users start out with small-sized packets of the most useful gels.
 You can graduate to larger sheets later if necessary.
-Rosco (the leading gel manufacturer in the US) makes three kits that will prove very useful.
-They are all between $20 and $25.
+Rosco (the world's leading gel manufacturer) makes three kits that will prove very useful.
+They are all between $20 and $25 in the speedlight size.

-The speedlight-sized kit has all the most useful gels, in multiple copies, in a little box case with thick rubber bands for mounting.
-Whichever way you go, I strongly recommend you choose this as your first kit.
+This kit has all the most useful gels, in multiple copies, in a little box case with thick rubber bands for mounting.
+There are even a few neutral density gels that can knock your speedlight output down to about 1/512 power when needed.
+Whichever way you go, I recommend this as the most useful kit for most of you.

-The R08 and 1/4 CTO are fine (and distinctly different.)
-But the Rosco Beauty Kit includes a lovely selection of subtly different hues designed for warming a key light.
+The R08 and 1/4 CTOs are fine, and distinctly different.
+But compared to the choices in the Rosco Beauty Kit, they are a blunt tool.
+The beauty kit includes a selection of subtly different hues designed for enhancing skin tones.
 Generally, this involves a varying amount of red and/or amber intensity, to allow you to choose a subtly altered key that brings out the best in your given subject's skin.
-Think of it as Photoshop that works in 3D...
+(Think of it as Photoshop that works in 3D.)

 L103's Companion Text

 50 Portraits.
-Not only is it a fantastic book with many layers of information that will help any photographer's portraiture, we'll also be sending you there for parallel reading suggestions throughout Lighting 103.
+Not only is it a fantastic book with many layers of information that will help any photographer's portraiture, we'll also be sending you there for parallel reading suggestions throughout the course.

 Most long-time readers of this site probably already own this book.
 If you do not have it, let me put it this way: for a people shooter, it's probably the best $28 you'll ever spend.
 The pictures are amazing.
 The text is better.

 Not only will Greg be an occasional voice throughout L103, but we'll also be getting some diversity of experience from theatre: Photographer/lighting designer Lucas Krech will be dropping in for a little bit of different perspective.